cjerdonek/rivest-sampler-tests/README.md

 The sample range for each test is the list of whole numbers from 1 to the upper limit `total`.
 The tests should be run "allowing duplicates."

-For the purposes of the random seed text, we follow the convention that strings should be UTF-8 encoded prior to hashing.
-The tests include some test cases with non-ASCII seeds, and at least one seed has a [non-BMP Unicode character][unicode-non-bmp].
+To check that UTF-8 is used for encoding, the tests include some test cases with non-ASCII seed values, and at least one test case has a seed with a [non-BMP Unicode character][unicode-non-bmp].

 The test cases were checked with Python 2.6.9 and the reference